 Instructions

-• In a large mixing bowl, combine the pomegranate seeds, chopped Italian parsley, and fresh orange segments.
+• In a large mixing bowl, combine the pomegranate arils, chopped Italian parsley, and fresh orange segments, pinch of kosher salt and drizzle of extra virgin olive oil.
+Gently toss.

 Nutrition